Sequoia sempervirens

 Redwood cone scales begin to open mid November, with seeds dispersing by the wind.

-Sequoia sempervirens (/səˈkwɔɪ.ə ,sɛmpərˈvaɪrənz/) is the sole living species of the genus Sequoia in the cypress family Cupressaceae (formerly treated in Taxodiaceae).
-Common names include coast redwood, coastal redwood and California redwood.
-It is an evergreen, long-lived, monoecious tree living 1,200–2,200 years or more.
-This species includes the tallest living trees on Earth, reaching up to 380.1 ft in height (without the roots) and up to 8.9 m in diameter at breast height.
+Sequoia sempervirens (/səˈkwɔɪ.ə ,sɛmpərˈvaɪrənz/), the coast redwood, is the sole living species of the genus Sequoia in the cypress family, Cupressaceae.
+Other common names include coastal redwood and California redwood.
+It is a coniferous, long-lived, monoecious tree that has reached ages of about 2,000 years.
+The species has produced the tallest living trees on Earth, reaching up to 381.3 ft in height (without the roots) and up to 8.9 m in diameter at breast height.
 These trees are also among the longest-living trees on Earth.

 Before commercial logging and clearing began by the 1850s, this massive tree occurred naturally in an estimated 2000000 acre along much of coastal California (excluding southern California where rainfall is not sufficient) and the southwestern corner of coastal Oregon within the United States.
 Being the tallest tree species, with a small range and an extremely long lifespan, many redwoods are preserved in various state and national parks; many of the largest specimens have their own official names.

-The name sequoia sometimes refers to the subfamily Sequoioideae, which includes S. sempervirens along with Sequoiadendron (giant sequoia) and Metasequoia (dawn redwood).
-Here, the term redwood on its own refers to the species covered in this article but not to the other two species.